 If you’re new to running, don’t let long distances intimidate you.
 When I first started, a single mile was a challenge and felt like a huge accomplishment.
 Then I signed up for a 5K and experienced the enthusiasm and support of other runners and became hooked.
 Last year I ran my first marathon, The ING NYC Marathon.
 Though I had been to New York City several times before, running 26.2 miles through all 5 boroughs, the excitement of onlookers cheering us on, and the thrill of crossing the finish line in Central Park made it one of the most memorable trips of my life.
 I just signed up for my next race and plan on doing one a year as long as my legs will take me.

-So, if you’re looking for a way to get in shape this summer and want a great excuse to travel, here are 5 races worth packing your suitcase for.
+So, if you’re looking for a way to get in shape this summer and want a great excuse to travel, here are five half marathons worth packing your suitcase for.
 They’re all half marathons, so you still have plenty of energy for the rest of your trip.

 Nashville’s Country Music Half Marathon – This is a great race to start with if you’re new to running.
 Music keeps you motivated the way as every other mile has a live band for your entertainment.
 You’ll also run down Music Row where all the major record labels call home and many American dreams of becoming a star have come to life.
 The locals are really supportive, and as you run through downtown neighborhoods you’ll often find residents handing out treats such as chocolate and mimosas.
 If you’re afraid of being too slow to sign up for a race, then this is a great event to start with as there is a group that walks while hula hooping the entire way.
 They’re called Hoops For Hope and they raise money for charity. (**I’ve run this one.)